Peill + Putzler Green-Yellow Pendant Lamp

 Peill + Putzler Olive Green Yellow Pendant Lamp

 Materials: Hand blown fazzoletto style olive green crystal glass, white on the inside (doublé).
 It has a serrated bottom.
 White painted metal top.
 White painted Bakelite socket.

 Height: 24 cm / 9.44”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.
 Clear bulbs creates stripes in the glass when lit.
-Frosted or white bulbs gives the best result with these type of lights.
+Frosted or white bulbs gives the best result with these type of lamps.